JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/line_marker_provider.md

 * The second pass tries to add a line marker because `MyWrongLineMarkerProvider()` is called for the `PsiMethod`.

 As a result, _the line marker icon would blink annoyingly_.
-To fix this problem, rewrite `MyWrongLineMarkerProvider` to return info for `PsiIdentifier` instead of `PsiMethod` as shown below:
+To fix this problem for this case, rewrite `MyWrongLineMarkerProvider` to return info for `PsiIdentifier` instead of `PsiMethod` as shown below:

 ```java
 public class MyCorrectLineMarkerProvider implements LineMarkerProvider {